-In our digital age, where the entirety of man’s collected knowledge resides in the tech device in the palm of your hand, obtaining information has never been easier or more convenient.
-Within seconds you can have the answer to almost any question you can pose.
-Use this technology to your advantage.
+In our digital age, where the entirety of man’s collected knowledge resides in the tech device in the palm of our hand, obtaining information has never been easier or more convenient.
+Within seconds we can have the answer to almost any question we can pose.
+We should be using this technology to our advantage.

-There are many places online to learn things that can help your inspection career, and these sources should be used to your advantage.
+There are many places online to learn things that can help our inspection career, and these sources should be used to our advantage.
 Many industries and manufacturers provide free, online education for their technicians, and these classes can often be accessed by the inquiring home inspector.
-While you may not necessarily obtain CE credits from their material (depending on you state’s rules), you will expand your knowledge and increase your value to your clients.
-I encourage you to do your own research, discover additional educational opportunities, and share them with your fellow inspectors.
+While we may not necessarily obtain CE credits from their material (depending on our state’s rules), we will expand our knowledge and increase our value to our clients.
+I encourage everyone to do their own research, discover additional educational opportunities, and share them with your fellow inspectors.

 One of my favorite quotes regarding education comes from Arthur Wellesley, 19th century British Field Marshall and 1st Duke of Wellington (The Iron Duke), who defeated Napoleon at the Battle of Waterloo.
 He said: “Wise people learn what they can; fools learn what they must.”
-The more knowledge that you acquire, the better prepared you will be to handle the rigors of your industry.
+The more knowledge that we acquire, the better prepared we will be to handle the rigors of our industry.
 Everyone’s profession is constantly changing and advancing, and the people who don’t change and advance with it will be left behind.